 - Lower current op-amps for ICs 6, 7, 8, 9 and 10 to reduce overall power consumption

-Although it is very compact, QCX-mini will be I think, faster and not more difficult to build than the QCX+.
+Although it is very compact, QCX-mini is faster and not more difficult to build than the QCX+.
 The circuit is basically the same but many of the components are SMD and are already factory-installed.
 That leaves the coils to wind and install, the NP0 capacitors of the RF section, the connectors, controls, IC sockets and a few other through-hole components.

 I discussed the QCX-mini development in a live video recording Q&A Zoom session recently, as part of QRP Labs participation in the QSO Today Virtual Ham Expo.

 The following sub-pages were published during the development of the QCX-mini kit and provide insights into the development.

 Prototype boards arrived!
 Some preliminary assembly was possible with parts on hand, enough to verify the boards fit together properly and boot up the QCX, operate the Si5351A and do some testing on the visibility of the display in outdoor conditions.
 This article also explains more about how the QCX-mini boards fit together etc. READ MORE...

 SMD components arrived on Monday 21-Sep-2020 and two prototypes have been assembled, debugged, tested and adjusted.
 The first QSO with the QCX-mini was with Feri HA2EOU on 24-Sep-2020.
 READ MORE...

 The enclosure prototype was delivered on Thursday evening 24-Sep-2020 and I was excited to see that everything fit perfectly as I had planned it.
 I also made a weight comparison and current consumption comparison.
 READ MORE...

 This article details work to resolve the microphony problem.
 I am comfortable that the problem is solved and the next step is to redesign the PCB to accommodate the changes.
 READ MORE...